-If Medicare pays Primary to group coverage, then this plan is NOT creditable.
+If Medicare pays primary to group coverage, then these plans are NOT creditable.

-If Medicare pays Secondary to group coverage, then this plan IS creditable.
+If Medicare pays secondary to group coverage, then these plans are creditable.

 If you have any questions about the creditable coverage notice or your responsibility to provide it to your Medicare-eligible participants and dependents, please contact your Medical Mutual representative or broker.